ZehuaChenLab/FSTINet/readme.md

 | **FSTINet**     | √ | √ | 0.8359 | 75.9 |

 *The combination of HTSIM and FSFM achieves the best performance, validating their synergy in fusing spatio-temporal and frequency features .*

-### 3. Qualitative Analysis
-As shown in the paper’s Fig. 5, FSTINet generates more accurate motion trajectories (represented by arrows) for fast-moving objects compared to MotionNet.
-It also improves cell classification (color-coded: gray = background, pink = vehicle, black = pedestrian, yellow = bike, red = others) by better distinguishing small or fast-moving targets .